Excel VBA Class Module

 Now we need to assign all the features of the Mobile phone and its value.
 For this, use Set function and assign it a New Mobile as shown below.

 Now open With-End loop for iPhone.
 This is where we will define each attribute of the mobile.

 As we can see, we have assigned all the defined features of the iPhone brand from Class with specific values as String.

 Do the same thing for Samsung and Nokia brand as well.

 Now we will use Debug.Print to print the information on the immediate window.
 It is useful where we want to see a certain variable in a line of code.
 We will select different features for each Mobile brand as shown below.

-Now assign the MobileStarts and MobileOff functional operations which we defined in Class to each of mobile brand in the same module along with Message box.
-You may skip message box here.
+Now assign the MobileStarts and MobileOff functional operations which we defined in Class to each of mobile brands in the same module along with Message box.
+You may skip the message box here.